-In addition, the fact that the results hold for individuals living outside high risk earthquake areas is inconsistent with a story involving the direct economic consequences of earthquakes.
-These individuals do not suffer much economically, yet still exhibit elevated religious beliefs.
-It could be, though, that earthquake resistant houses are built in highrisk earthquake areas and that earthquakes therefore impose larger economic damage in less earthquake-prone areas.
+The result that individuals living outside high risk earthquake areas also respond with increased religiosity is inconsistent with a story involving the direct economic costs of earthquakes.
+These individuals do not suffer economically, yet still exhibit elevated religious beliefs.
+It could be, though, that earthquake resistant houses are built in high-risk earthquake areas and that earthquakes therefore impose larger economic damage in less earthquake-prone areas.
 Thus, the need for churchgoing to obtain material aid would be larger in less risky areas.
-This is inconsistent with the finding that earthquakes do not increase churchgoing in the short run, though (Table 4).
+This is inconsistent with the finding that earthquakes do not increase churchgoing in the short run, though (Table 4 and Appendix C).